 What can you do?

 Please be aware, they could be in your neighborhood.
 Each egg mass can have up to 50 eggs. -Egg masses are laid on plain, flat surfaces such as lumber, rocks, sheds, concrete, walls, picnic tables, train cars, steps, decks, over and under, car tires, car surfaces, under cars, tree trunks with plain surfaces, and covered with a white substance which turns gray by the Spring.
 They are about an inch long.
 Often some of the eggs will not be covered.
 You can scrape them and put them in alcohol. that is what they suggest.
 Help us stop them.

 Also check out this link: www.extension.psu.edu/spottedlanternfly This is the Penn State Extension.

 Lanternfly is found in Boston MA.

-Latest news: Batkoa major, a fungus seems to be he silver bullet that will destroy this bug, They have found plenty of dead lanterflies killed by Batkoa Major in Bucks county where the lanterfly was first located.
+Latest news: Batkoa major, a fungus seems to be he silver bullet that will destroy this bug, They have found plenty of dead lanterflies killed by Batkoa Major in Berks County near Reding Pa, where the fungus was first located.